Skip to main content

 Caleb Harrison

-Caleb Harrison is a second-year DrPH student.
+Caleb Harrison is a third-year DrPH student.
 Prior to coming to Berkeley, he worked as the lead epidemiologist at a local health department, overseeing disease surveillance and program evaluation efforts.
 His research interests include evaluating policies that seek to reduce health inequities in rural settings.
 Caleb’s time outside of work and studies is usually spent cooking or engaging in outdoor recreation with his wife and two kids.

 Marisol De Ornelas